 Our tables are built with style in mind.
-While the bases are made from 'new' FSC certified wood our reclaimed tops are what makes them rustic.
+While the bases are made from 'new' FSC certified pine our reclaimed or repurposed Norwegian spruce softwood tops are what makes them rustic.

 You'll find a variety of features which vary from table to table.
 These may be from their previous life or simply the natural grain and pattern in the wood.
 We enhance these features and will never send out a table we wouldn't want ourselves.
 They are 'imperfectly perfect' and that's the way we like them!

-Reclaimed wood MAY come with dents, scratches, splits, missing knots, uneven surfaces and signs of old nails or staples.
+Our tabletop wood MAY come with dents, scratches, minor splits, missing knots and uneven surfaces.
 We'll always select planks that work well together to ensure a beautiful overall look.
-Read our table specs below for full details.

 Handmade items are exactly that, handmade.
 You won't find factory grade precision in our work but you will find uniqueness, attention to detail and of course heaps of character!
 All the wood used is cut by hand and then built by hand as well.
 Painting and oiling?
 You guessed it, all done with our own fair hands.